socnetv/app/README.md

 With SocNetV you can:

-- Draw social networks with a few clicks on a virtual canvas, load field data from a file in a supported format (GraphML, GraphViz, EdgeList, GML, Adjacency, Edgelist, Pajek, UCINET, etc.) or crawl the internet to create a social network of connected webpages.
+- Draw social networks with a few clicks on a virtual canvas, load your field data from a file in a supported format (GraphML, GraphViz, EdgeList, GML, Adjacency, Edgelist, Pajek, UCINET, etc.), automatically recreate famous data sets or crawl the internet to create a social network of connected webpages.

 - Edit actors and ties through point-and-click, analyse graph and social network properties, produce beautiful HTML reports and embed visualization